sreevarshan-xenoz/portfolio/README.md

   - Tech: APIs like OpenWeatherMap, Twitter, or CoinGecko + dynamic React state management.
   - Twist: Add a "data shadow" toggle — show visitors how their own browsing habits influence the content they see.

+### The Infinite Scroll Paradox
+A portfolio that breaks the scrollbar by blending projects into an endless, looping timeline.
+Inspired by anime and cyberpunk aesthetics, this page features:

+- **Seamless Infinite Scroll:** Projects appear in a timeline that never ends, with no repeats in view.
+- **Parallax Effects:** Multi-layered backgrounds and cards move at different speeds for depth.
+- **Animated Portal Rings:** Neon SVG rings pulse and rotate around each project card, creating a portal effect.
+- **Glowing Timeline Connector:** A vertical, animated neon line connects the cards, with pulsing data nodes.
+- **Particle/Glyph Background:** Animated katakana, Latin, and numeric glyphs drift behind the timeline, glowing in neon colors.
+- **Scanline Overlay:** Subtle animated scanlines add a holographic, high-tech vibe.
+- **Futuristic UI:** Glassy cards, glowing edges, and vibrant gradients for a next-gen look.

+**Tech Stack:** React, Framer Motion, Material-UI, custom CSS/SVG for effects and animation.

+- **Key Interactions:**
+  - Scroll with your mouse wheel to cycle through unique, imaginative projects.
+  - Enjoy the immersive, animated, and interactive experience—straight out of an anime world!

 ## Other Concepts (Planned)

 - **The Infinite Remix Portfolio:** Every visit feels like a fresh design — the site remixes your projects, fonts, and colors algorithmically.